noah-tz/ElevatorChallenge/README.md

 ## Object Descriptions
 The Elevator Challenge project comprises of several key objects that interact to implement the elevator system:

-`Buildings` class
-- Represents the buildings within the project.
-- holds the buildings, using BuildingFactory.

 `Building (Factory-Created)` class
 - Represents an individual building within a buildings.